-7 Communicating CCAS Results
+Communicating CCAS Results

 One of the most critical times for feedback occurs at the end of the CCAS cycle (after completion of the pay pool panel process).
-This is when your supervisor will formally review with you the level of your contribution and performance rating of record for the previous appraisal period.
+This is when your supervisor will formally review with you the level of your contribution for the previous appraisal period.
 Your supervisor will discuss with you his/her supervisory assessment, the appraisal scores approved by the pay pool manager, compensation, and opportunities for you to increase your contribution.
 Your supervisor will document this review in the Annual Appraisal module in CAS2Net.